michael-jacobs/michael-jacobs.github.io/_posts/2021-04-20-europe-economy-tracker-part1.md

 Now the data are prepared, it's time to start working on the visualisation, details of which I will post shortly.

-<a name="myfootnote">*</a>_The UK is no longerformally required to provide data to Eurostat, following the end of the [Brexit transition period](https://ec.europa.eu/eurostat/web/products-eurostat-news/-/WDN-20200201-1) at the end of 2020.
+<a name="myfootnote">*</a>_The UK is no longer formally required to provide data to Eurostat, following the end of the [Brexit transition period](https://ec.europa.eu/eurostat/web/products-eurostat-news/-/WDN-20200201-1) at the end of 2020.